 - Monitoring each loyalty member’s specific stage in their lifecycle

-For most e-commerce brands, essential pieces include: a mobile app that’s easy to engage with, a centralized customer data platform, and a personalization engine that can recognize who visitors are based on previous interactions.
+For most e-commerce brands, essential pieces include: a mobile app that’s easy to engage with, a fully integrated customer engagement platform, and a personalization engine that can recognize who visitors are based on previous interactions.

 Sephora, a luxury cosmetic retailer, has created a high-performing membership program.
 Their program is a merit-based one that separates consumers into three different membership tiers: Beauty Insider, VIB and VIB Rouge.
 Each tier hosts its own set of exclusive rewards.